Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Bay Harbor has a good location in a relatively quiet area close to Miami and is near some beautiful (but crowded) beaches.
-The town has grown by 25% in the last decade or two and is racially diverse.
+Notes: Bay Harbor is in a relatively quiet area close to Miami and is near some beautiful (but crowded) beaches.
+The town has grown by 6% in the last decade and is racially diverse.
 Taking up the entire island to the south of BHI is Miami's Indian Creek Golf Course.

 Recommended as a Retirement Spot?
 Yes